 BOOK THREE: Main Character is an adult, or is 21 and we’re supposed to act like they’re ancient.
 They’ve usually developed a degree of independence from their villains and are married.
 Stuff happens, often involving their children.
 Many supporting characters, good and bad, die, (Clara Sue/Gisselle/Jillian/Belinda).
 The Main Character will often learn part of some secret from the past of the villain, enough to make them wonder what else could have happened to make them that way.
 Ends with the MC usually pretty happy.

 BOOK FOUR: The daughter of the previous Main Character becomes our narrator, EXCEPT, AGAIN for the Logan series, which makes Melody’s dead cousin Laura the narrator, ostensibly through her diary, EVEN THOUGH IT ENDS WITH HER DEATH.
 HER DIARY-BASED NARRATION ENDS WITH HER DEATH.
 They are young and surrounded by the secrets that their mothers tried to hide in the previous three books.
 There are sometimes siblings running around, but they’re just plot devices really.
-A tragedy will befall the Main Character, generally death, whether of both her parents (Annie, Christie) or a sibling (Pearl) or whatever the heck happens to Laura.
-I don’t remember.
-LATER!
-This tragedy results in the MC having to make some life change (Christie has to move in with her creeper uncle and later runs away, Annie has to go live with her creeper grandfather, Pearl has to run through the SWAMPS, Laura is institutionalized) and usually face some villain from her mother’s past (Tony/Philip/Buster/Olivia).
+A tragedy will befall the Main Character, generally death, whether of both her parents (Annie, Christie) or a sibling (Pearl).
+This tragedy results in the MC having to make some life change (Christie has to move in with her uncle and later runs away, Annie has to go live with her grandfather, Pearl has to run through the SWAMPS, Laura is institutionalized) and usually face some villain from her mother’s past (Tony/Philip/Buster/Olivia).
 MC will eventually find love and the book ends happily OR WITH THEIR NARRATED DEATH.

 BOOK FIVE: The prequel.
-Ohhhhhhhhhh the prequels.
 As I’ve said before, I tend to trust the prequels, if mainly because they’re not presented as, oh the deathbed confessions or something.
-Meaning, it’s not like Olivia Foxworth writes this to explain her actions in FitA or something, so I have confidence that what she tells us happened actually happened, she’s not making amends or lying.
+Meaning, it’s not like Olivia Foxworth writes this to explain her actions in FitA, so I have confidence that what she tells us happened actually happened, she’s not making amends or lying.
 Does that make sense?
 Prequels bore me when, like a certain one we just finished, they provide absolutely no new information.
 I mean, in Garden of Shadows we learn that Corrine and Christopher are actually half-siblings instead of just half niece and uncle, and I don’t think we learned that before.
-And Alicia was kind of painted as a monster bitch but we learn she was actually sweet?
-And in OhGODIcan’tremembertheonewithLeigh we learn about how she was abused by Tony and all that when it was presented to Heaven as a seduction and all that sort of stuff.
+And Alicia was kind of painted as a monster bitch but we learn she was actually sweet and an innocent?
 In Tarnished Gold we learned…stuff we already knew.
 So yay.

-Um.
-That was quite a swerve.
-The Dollanganger series holds to the five book set up, but prety much does its own thing past that.
-BOOK ONE is our story, that classic tale of siblings locked in an attic and the wackiness that ensues, while BOOK TWO keeps the same narrator and continues her adventures, but then BOOK THREE is a random piece of weirdness about that narrator’s sons and then BOOK FOUR returns to the narrator’s story and ends with her death.
+The Dollanganger series holds to the five book set up, but pretty much does its own thing past that.
+BOOK ONE is our story, that classic tale of siblings locked in an attic, while BOOK TWO keeps the same narrator and continues her adventures, but then BOOK THREE is a random piece of weirdness about that narrator’s sons, and then BOOK FOUR returns to the narrator’s story and ends with her death.
 BOOK FIVE is then a prequel, where we learn some interesting secrets but also people’s names are misspelled.
 So…

 I HAVE RAMBLED ENOUGH.
 Let’s start this fire*.